xuek9900/vuepress-plugin-right-anchor/README.md

 English ｜[中文](./zh-README.md)

-> Add **anchor navigation bar** to the right of the document page written in vuepress
+> Add **anchor navigation bar** to the right of the document page written in Vuepress 2.x

 ## Features